samuorai/samuorai.github.io/README.md

         <div class="section-title">
           <h2>Resume</h2>
           <p>
-            I am currently looking for new opportunities, my email inbox is always open.
+            I am currently looking for new learning resources, my email inbox is always open.
             Whether you have a question or just want to say hi, I will try my best to get back to you!
           </p>